Pasta of the Week: Tortelli

 5 – 6 fresh sage leaves, chopped

 1. To make pasta dough, dump the flour onto the middle of a large wooden board and make a well in the center.
-Add the two eggs to the well and mix with a fork while incorporating the flour with the eggs until completely mixed.
+Add the two eggs and pinch of salt to the well and mix with a fork while incorporating the flour with the eggs until completely mixed.
 Knead the dough for 4-5 minutes until it is soft and elastic.
 Wrap in plastic wrap for at least 30 minutes.
 When ready, roll to 1/16 inch thickness.

 2. Cut rolled pasta into 2 1/2 in squares